 A journey into the unknown is highly recommendable for self-awareness and personal development, not so much for exploiting the ocean via deep-sea mining.

 Even though the deep-sea floor is „the most abundant habitat type on Earth.
 And we know almost nothing about it.“ Conservation International is pointing out the environmental threats of this new underwater hype.

-A very honorable goal (details in Science), though we have to admit that we are not expecting companies to share Dr. Jack Kittinger’s understanding of MPAs as „a win-win for both the planet and the reputation of the countries and companies involved in mining.“
+A very honourable goal (details in Science), though we have to admit that we are not expecting companies to share Dr Jack Kittinger’s understanding of MPAs as „a win-win for both the planet and the reputation of the countries and companies involved in mining.“

 The first deep-sea mining Solwara 1, which aims to mine the Bismark seabed for high-grade copper and gold, in Papua New Guinea by Nautilus Minerals, a Canadian company, stays highly controversial.
 Papua New Guineans are far from happy about the project and are calling for it to ban experimental deep-sea mining while the company is downplaying the risks.